dcuthell/LunchWithMe/README.md

 _React-Native._

 #### The app that lets you find software development mentors in your area.
-Have Lunch With your favorite mentor!.
+Have Lunch With your favorite mentor!

 #### By _**David Cuthell + Kate Byars**_